 Perhaps the most eloquent and sensible speaker in the video is the dude in the red and blue shirt.
 His understanding of Australia Day, as he describes it, is like “if a guy comes into your house, does horrible things to your family, and says ‘we’re gonna have a party and have a barbie and listen to Triple J on the date we turned up’.”

 Neither does Australia Day celebrate travesties like the Black War in Tasmania, part of which involved the formation of an extended line by the 63rd Regiment to corral Tasmanian aborigines into a penal colony on the Tasman Peninsula (and/or shoot them on sight).
-Indeed, while the landing at Sydney Cove marked the beginning of an awful period of colonization and oppression, the date of the landing itself – January 26, 1788 – was a pretty low-key, native-friendly event.
-The amicable relations between aboriginals and settlers continued peacefully for at least the first year… until the Governor’s game-keeper, John McKintyre, started slaughtering Eora for fun on his hunting parties, resulting in his own death at the hands of Pemulwuy.
+Certainly, while the landing at Sydney Cove marked the beginning of an awful period of colonization and oppression, the date of the landing itself – January 26, 1788 – was a pretty low-key, native-friendly event.
+Per the accounts of Watkin Tench and others, the amicable relations between aboriginals and settlers continued peacefully for at least the first year… until the Governor’s game-keeper, John McKintyre, started slaughtering Eora for fun on his hunting parties, resulting in his own death at the hands of Pemulwuy.

 That said, saying that it is acceptable to celebrate Aussie Day on January 26th because January 26th is not as bad a date as other dates isn’t necessarily a way to make a good moral argument, so I’m not seeking to revise the history of the First Fleet’s arrival by painting it as a harmless event in our nation’s history.

-Indeed, the white demographic of the Facebook video-sharers is worthy of note.
-Conspicuously absent from the re-share meme-train are any of my aboriginal and Torres Strait Islander friends on Facebook – probably because they are too busy catching barramundi or counting crocodile eggs with the Indigenous Land and Sea Rangers program or doing other things… like protecting the country.
+Indubitably, the white demographic of the Facebook video-sharers is worthy of note.
+Conspicuously absent from the re-share meme-train are any of my aboriginal and Torres Strait Islander friends on Facebook – probably because they are too busy catching barramundi or counting crocodile eggs with the Indigenous Land and Sea Rangers program or doing other, more useful things… like protecting the country.